How I Started Making Money From The Internet

 One of the big changes to the internet in recent years is how crowded things have become.

 Because of this I had to refine my system to teach a more focused method of blogging.
 I call this new system, The Blog Sales Funnel.

 There is a certain type of person who is perfectly suited to make money with my new system.
 People who are experts, authors, speakers, teachers, trainers, and coaches – any person who wants to package up their knowledge into digital products and sell them online through the power of blogging.

 Today I continue to write to this blog, run my podcast, travel the world and teach experts how to apply the Blog Sales Funnel model in their business, through my various training courses and guides.

 How Can You Benefit From My Story?

-No doubt you feel there are lots of pieces of the puzzle missing if you are to start building your own online income stream.
+No doubt you feel there are lots of pieces of the puzzle missing in your situation if you are to sell your own products and services online.

 Thank you for reading my story, and I’ll see you on the next page.